 When Marco Polo traveled in China in the late 13th century, he described an alligator-like animal as a dragon who didn’t fly.
 Indeed, the Chinese told stories of a mythical creature named Jiaolong who was shaped like a dragon, but lived in the water.
 For these reasons, many historians believe that dragons were inspired by real-life alligators.10

 Besides the Americas, China is the only other place on Earth where alligators are native.
 The Chinese alligator, who lives in the Yangtze River valley, is extremely endangered, with only a few dozen left in the wild.
 The Chinese alligator is also more docile than their counterparts in the Americas.
 Thus, historians surmise that this is why the Chinese11 view dragons as positive symbols of good fortune rather than something to be feared as they are in western folklore.

 If you have a special interest in alligators or if one captures your attention in a meaningful way, whether in real life, art, literature, or the media – pay attention.
 There are no coincidences.
 The alligator spirit animal can serve as a powerful guide as you navigate your life path.

 In Native American traditions, you don’t necessarily choose your spirit animal.
 Rather, they choose you during a vision quest or another powerful experience that affects the course of your life.

 If an alligator captures your attention, you could be recalling something from a past life.
 Or it could mean that you should study the traits of the alligator more closely to expand your level of consciousness and live your life more fully.

 Only you can truly know if the alligator is one of your power animals.
-You may have been intrigued with alligators your whole life.
+Alligators may have intrigued you for your entire life.
 Or you may never have thought much about them until suddenly one captured your attention in a powerful way.
-If alligators intrigue you, by all means explore what these ancient reptiles can to teach you!
+If alligators intrigue you, by all means explore what these ancient reptiles can teach you!